nie-xin/BASM/README.md

 =============

 This simple manager gives you the ability to never lose anymore time with annoying symony commands, as it takes care of rights ;)
-A good way of using it for several projects might be to define several alias, with different config file :
+A good way of using it for several projects might be to define several alias, with different config file and store them in a common directory (for example /home/user/work/config-tools/sm-config).

-    alias sma="<path_to_your_project>/vendor/jmeyo/BASM/sco_manager.sh -f ~/project_alpha/.smconfig"
+With bash, you could add something like that in the ~/.bash_aliases file to parse that directory and add alias for your projects automatically

+	# sm conf alias loader
+	sco_manager_path=/home/user/work/projects/mygithub/BASM/sco_manager.sh
+	sco_manager_conf_directory=/home/user/work/config-tools/sm-config
+	# default shortcut for the calling symfony manager without any conf files
-    alias smb="<path_to_your_project>/vendor/jmeyo/BASM/sco_manager.sh -f ~/project_basta/.smconfig"
+	alias sm_='$sco_manager_path'
+	for conffile in `ls $sco_manager_conf_directory`; do
+		project_name=${conffile/sm-config-}
+		alias sm_$project_name='$sco_manager_path -l $sco_manager_conf_directory/$conffile'
+	done

+I tend to prefix my configuraiton files with sm-config-<project_name>, but this is not mandatory, and the alias shortcut will be sm_<project_name> <OPTIONS>

 Integrate with Composer